Thermometer

 1

-Creating the strategic action plan
+Creating a strategic action plan

 This strategy paper formulates the lessons learned during the creation of the heat action plan in Worms, one of our pilot cities.
 The document provides insights into the creation and implementation process and emphasizes the importance of understanding local structures and involving stakeholders.
 It discusses the requirements for creating a Heat Action Plan, including the need for time, personnel and funding, as well as recommendations for external support and clear responsibilities.
 It provides a distinct basis on which the other three pilot cities of Weiz, Maribor and Hajdúböszörmény can build their own heat action plans.

-Train the trainers
+Running train the trainers workshops

 In our Train-the-Trainers workshops, we aimed to disseminate valuable insights and expertise on developing effective Heat Action Plans, drawing from our successful experience in Worms.
 These workshops served as a platform to transfer knowledge to representatives from three other pilot cities.
 By sharing the intricacies of our heat action planning process, we aimed to empower these cities to create their own comprehensive Heat Action Plans tailored to their unique circumstances.
 The collaborative initiative reflects our commitment to fostering resilience in the face of rising temperatures and ensuring that cities globally are equipped to tackle the challenges posed by extreme heat through strategic planning and coordinated efforts.

-Heat maps created for each city
+Compiling heat maps for each city

 In order to develop the most efficient heat adaptation strategy possible, the pilot cities need to know where the heat spots are in their respective cities.
 To this end, we used satellite images to analyze the heat levels in the different parts of the city and assess where measures are particularly necessary and where vulnerable infrastructure and groups are located in the heat spots.
 In addition, a climate ensemble was created to illustrate the coming changes and show how climate change can influence important indicators such as heat days or tropical nights in the coming decades.
 The Results can be found under "Outputs"!